 Maharashtra: Shops belonging to Muslims burnt during bandh called by BJP in Amravati, say police

-A four-day curfew had been imposed in the city after incidents of stone pelting were reported during a protest against the violence in Tripura.
+A four-day curfew had been imposed in the city after incidents of stone-pelting were reported during a protest against the violence in Tripura.

-Two shops belonging to Muslims were burnt during a bandh or shutdown held by the Bharatiya Janata Party in Maharashtra’s Amravati city on Saturday, The Indian Express reported.
+Two shops belonging to Muslims were burnt during a shutdown observed by the Bharatiya Janata Party in Maharashtra’s Amravati city on Saturday, The Indian Express reported.

-The BJP’s strike was in response to a protest staged by a Muslim organisation on Friday against the recent communal violence in Tripura.
+The BJP observed the bandh in response to a protest staged by a Muslim organisation on Friday against the recent communal violence in Tripura.
 The protestors had allegedly thrown stones at BJP leader Pravin Pote’s home.

-Stone-pelting was also reported from other places in Amravati, after which the authorities imposed a four-day curfew and suspended internet services.
+Incidents of stone-pelting were also reported from other places in Amravati, after which the authorities on Saturday imposed a curfew for four days and suspended internet services.

-On Saturday, 6,000 workers of the BJP and Hindutva groups Bajrang Dal and Vishwa Hindu Parishad assembled at Rajkamal Chowk in Amravati reportedly on Pote’s instructions, according to The Indian Express.
+On the same day, 6,000 workers of the BJP and Hindutva groups Bajrang Dal and Vishwa Hindu Parishad assembled at Rajkamal Chowk in Amravati reportedly on Pote’s instructions, according to The Indian Express.

 “A section of this crowd turned violent, burnt two shops, damaged some other shops, burnt vehicles,” an unidentified police officer told the newspaper.
 “Almost all the victims are from the minority community.
 It appears that the violence had been planned a day in advance in retaliation for the violence on Friday by some members of the minority community.”